indykiss/DataStructures-Algos/Topics/Arrays_strs.md

 ## Dynamic arrays

 All arrs in JS are by default dynamic.
 In other languages, the number of indices in an arr has to be declared.
 Dynamic arrs' size increases as necessary.

+# Arrays
+Strengths:
+- Fast lookups.
+Retrieving the element at a given index - takes O(1)O(1) time, regardless of the length of the array.
+- Fast appends.
+Adding a new element at the end of the array takes O(1)O(1) time, if the array has space.

+Weaknesses:
+- Fixed size.
+You need to specify how many elements you're going to store in your array ahead of time.
+(Unless you're using a fancy dynamic array.)
+- Costly inserts and deletes.
+You have to "scoot over" the other elements to fill in or close gaps, which takes worst-case O(n) time.

+Reminder: arr.slice copies and creates new array, so that takes up extra space.

+# Dynammic arrays
+Strengths:
+- Fast lookups.
+Just like arrays, retrieving the element at a given index takes O(1) time.
+- Variable size.
+You can add as many items as you want, and the dynamic array will expand to hold them.
+- Cache-friendly.
+Just like arrays, dynamic arrays place items right next to each other in memory, making efficient use of caches.

+Weaknesses:
+- Slow worst-case appends.
+Usually, adding a new element at the end of the dynamic array takes O(1) time.
+But if the dynamic array doesn't have any room for the new item,it'll need to expand, which takes O(n) time.

+Why not just extend the existing array?
+Because that memory might already be taken by another program.
+So instead, it makes a whole new bigger array.

+- Costly inserts and deletes.
+Just like arrays, elements are stored adjacent to each other.
+So adding or removing an item in the middle of the array requires "scooting over" other elements, which takes O(n) time.